Comparing Legal Cultures in Europe

 At the end of this course, you should be able to:

 - identify the main structural elements and the subcategories of the legal cultural model

 - apply the legal cultural model in order to identify similarities and differences in legal cultures in Europe and by doing so

 - compare central features in these legal cultures.

 - use legal cultural model in combination with the functional and historical approach to legal comparative reserarch in order to

 - and discuss both orally and in writing differences and similarities of institutionalised forms of norm production and conflict resolution as well as the prevailing ideal of justice, legal methods, the degree of and attitude towards professionalization and internationalisation of law and its impacts on the English, Scottish, Norwegian and German legal culture.

 - critically evaluate the narrative of different legal traditions in Europe, and

-- discuss possible solutions for but also limits of the harmonization of legal cultures in Europe.
+- discuss possible challanges and solutions for, but also limits of, the harmonization of legal cultures in Europe

 Required Previous Knowledge